|Rating:||8.6 / 10|

-Please note that while you can still find this camera online and in some stores the RX100 Mark 3 is really now the base cameras and comes packed with extra features
+Please note that while you can still find this camera online and in some stores the RX100 Mark 3 is really now the base camera and comes packed with extra features

 On any given two week hiking trip I average about 1600 photos.
 I already own two Nikon SLRs and was getting sick of undoing my pack very time I wanted to take a photo.
 When you multiply this by 1600 images you can see my dilemma.
 I decided I needed a high quality compact camera that was easy to access and would take great images.

 As per my usual modus operandi, I spent about three months trawling websites and camera reviews to find what for my usage was going to be the best buy.
 My criteria for choosing my new toy was:

 If this is going to be your first camera purchase then the key thing is that you get what you pay for.
 What isn’t obvious when you look at compact cameras is the sensor size.
 The camera sensor provides your image quality.
 The larger the sensor the better potential image quality.
 If all you ever do is print the standard 6″ x 4″ image at your local box stores, or post small images to the internet then a large sensor camera is probably something you may not need.
 If however you want to produce images that can be printed at an A4 to A3 or bigger size then small sensor cameras are not going to be all that useful.
 So while most compact cameras on the market are cheaper than the RX100 this is due to the smaller sensor size.
 In addition to the sensor size, this camera can shoots images up to an impressive resolution of 20.2 MP providing some great quality images from this tiny camera.

 While I have good photoshop abilities, I was always taught to take the best image possible to limit the amount of editing and usually will only adjust the image brightness or crop the image if needed.
 I have my camera set on the highest quality images and don’t use the flash.